How Many People Die in Car Accidents?

 Gender And Age

 Driver profiling offers important insights.
-Curiously, in male vs. female car accident statistics, the US figures do not turn out as stereotypes suggest.
+Curiously, the US figures do not turn out as stereotypes suggest.

 78% of all teenage motor vehicle fatalities are in passenger vehicles.